CGCL-codes/DorPatch/README.md

    `$ conda activate pytorch_dorpatch`

 2. Prepare the dataset and pre-trained model.
-   - Download the corresponding pretrained model (e.g., 'resnetv2_50x1_bit_distilled_cutout2_128_imagenet.pth' for ImageNet from [PatchCleanser](https://github.com/inspire-group/PatchCleanser)) from [here](https://drive.google.com/drive/folders/10H1HIhJ6V8sO99x8g4WxtTahCrTkyTCF) and put it into "pretrained_models/$dataset/".
+   - Download the corresponding pretrained model (e.g., 'resnetv2_50x1_bit_distilled_cutout2_128_imagenet.pth' for ImageNet from [PatchCleanser](https://github.com/inspire-group/PatchCleanser)) from [here](https://drive.google.com/drive/folders/10H1HIhJ6V8sO99x8g4WxtTahCrTkyTCF) and put it into "pretrained_models/$dataset/". $dataset is a variable referring to a dataset (e.g., $dataset can be set to 'imagenet' for ImageNet dataset).

-   - Download the corresponding dataset (e.g., download the validation set of ImageNet from [here](https://www.image-net.org/data/ILSVRC/2012/ILSVRC2012_img_val.tar)) and prepare the data in the directory `$dataset_directory` (e.g., the validation set of ImageNet is prepared in the '/data/imagenet/val', `$dataset_directory` should be set to '/data').
+   - Download the corresponding dataset (e.g., download the validation set of ImageNet from [here](https://www.image-net.org/data/ILSVRC/2012/ILSVRC2012_img_val.tar)) and prepare the data in the directory `$dataset_directory` (e.g., the validation set of ImageNet is prepared in '/data/imagenet/val', `$dataset_directory` should be set to '/data').
 3. Run the code with
    `$ python main.py --data_dir $dataset_directory`